gumslone/tehybug/tehybug_display_c_firmware_v1/README.md

 ### Mode Button

-- hold the Mode button for 15 seconds to do a faactory reset (works only with already configured devices)
+- hold the Mode button for 15 seconds to do a factory reset (works only with already configured devices)
 - hold the Mode button and hit the Reset button to boot the device into a flashing mode (in case you want to flash a firmware manually via USB)

 ### Reset Button